Muhammad-Ilyas-Ibrahim/Multi-Media-Master-Pro/CLI_Version/README.md

-# <center> MediaMaster Pro </center>
+# <center> Multi-Media-Master-Pro </center>

-**MediaMaster Pro** is a versatile media processing tool that offers a range of functionalities including video compression, screen recording, audio extraction, and media format conversion.
+**Multi-Media-Master-Pro** is a versatile media processing tool that offers a range of functionalities including video compression, screen recording, audio extraction, and media format conversion.
 It's designed to simplify and enhance your media management tasks, all within a user-friendly interface.

 ---